BONUS EPISODE: Elon Musk at Code Conference 2021

 We'll see.

 I suspect things will improve next year because of just more interaction.
+Are you nervous about what you're doing there?
+It's a big market for you.

 You operate there.

-We've got a big factory in Shanghai, which is doing very well.
+Yeah, we've got a big factory in Shanghai, which is doing very well.

 The Tesla China team is doing great work.

-We do well selling in the Chinese market as well as producing cars for China and for export to Europe.
+we do well selling in the Chinese market as well as producing cars for China and for export to Europe.

-You're not worried about U.S.-China relations?
+So overall, things are going pretty well, frankly.
+You're not worried about US-China relations?

 So let's talk about space.